-If you’ve ever tried to market your books in the past, or you’ve read about book marketing, you may have worried about some of these challenges.
+If you’ve ever tried to market a self published book in the past, or you’ve read about how to market a self published book, you may have worried about some of these challenges.

 You may have felt that if you are going to be marketing your latest book yourself that it would take away the time that you need to write your next one.
 This is quite a common fear authors have and I certainly felt this when I first started to market my books.